gojack10/PRISM/README.md

 ## Key Components

 1. **Data Collection**
-   - `alpha_vantage_intraday.py`: Fetches daily stock price data
-   - `alpha_vantage_indicators.py`: Retrieves technical indicators (SMA, MACD, RSI, BBANDS, OBV, CCI)
-   - `alpha_vantage_overview.py`: Collects company overview data (P/E ratio, market cap, etc.)
+   - `market_data_collection.py`: Fetches various financial data including intraday prices, earnings, income statements, and technical indicators
-   - `alpha_vantage_sentiment.py`: Gathers news sentiment data
+   - `alpha_vantage_sentiment.py`: Gathers news sentiment data (not shown in the provided code snippets)

 2. **Data Processing**
-   - `sentiment_json_to_claude.py`: Processes raw sentiment data using the Claude AI model
-   - `database_builder.py`: Consolidates all collected data into a SQLite database
+   - `database_builder.py`: Consolidates all collected data into a PostgreSQL database
+   - `data_loader.py`: Loads and preprocesses data from the database for model training

 3. **Machine Learning**
-   - `data_loader.py`: Loads processed data from the SQLite database
-   - `model.py`: Defines and trains an XGBoost model for stock price prediction
+   - `model_training.py`: Defines and trains an N-BEATS model for stock price prediction
-   - `eval.py`: Evaluates model performance and performs hyperparameter tuning
+   - `eval.py`: Evaluates model performance (not shown in the provided code snippets)
-   - `run_model.py`: Orchestrates the entire modeling process

 4. **Utilities**
-   - `database_update.py`: Manages the overall data update process
+   - `database_update.py`: Manages the overall data update process (not shown in the provided code snippets)

 ## Setup and Usage